 Common causes of heater smells

 Most smells coming from gas heaters come from a few common causes.
-Here are the most common causes for smells coming from your gas heater.
+Here are the most common causes of smells coming from your gas heater.

 Burning smell the first time using your heater this winter?